oceanprotocol/ocean.py/READMEs/publish-flow.md

     datatoken_publish_market_order_fee_amounts=[0],
     datatoken_bytess=[[b""]],
 )
-print(f"Just published asset, with did={asset.did}")
+print(f"Just published asset, with did={ddo.did}")
 ```

 ### Appendix: Metadata Encryption

-The asset metadata is stored on-chain.
+The ddo metadata is stored on-chain.
 It's encrypted and compressed by default.
 Therefore it supports GDPR "right-to-be-forgotten" compliance rules by default.

 You can control this:
 - To disable encryption, use `ocean.assets.create(..., encrypt_flag=False)`.